clotpoledollophead/21-2u03/bodnar-model-review.md

 Hit on 12 if the dealer shows a 7 or higher
 ```
 ### Level 3 (all cards seen):
-- input: a vector of 54 elements representing the player handm visible cards of the dealer, and all other seen cards.
+- input: a vector of 54 elements representing the player hand, visible cards of the dealer, and all other seen cards.
 This simulates what the players of Blackjack who use the *card-counting* strategy in real life aim to achieve, where one tracks what's already been dealt to make more optimal decisions.

 ## Training
 The model is trained using: